History & Staff

 A History of Caring

-Wilhelm's Portland Memorial began as the Portland Cremation Association – the Northwest’s first cremation association.
-The cornerstone was placed February 5, 1901 in the still-existing historic chapel structure.
-Today, Wilhelm’s offers 8 stories and over 5 miles of corridors of carefully preserved architecture and elegance.
-It is one of the few, if not only, mausoleums of its size in the country.
-The mausoleum has many pieces of stained-glass art that were designed, constructed, and installed by the famed Povey brothers and Gerlich & Louis C. Tiffany.
-The mausoleum also has a variety of marble statuary hand carved from Carrara marble at the Taverelli Studios in Italy and most of the marble fronts on the crypts and niches come from Italy as well.
-Our most famous statuary is one of three exact re-creations of Michelangelo’s famous Pieta’.
-It weighs close to 7,000 lbs. and was carved by the Taverelli Studios in 1969 from marble from the same Italian quarry where Michelangelo carved the Pieta’ in 1499.
+Wilhelm's Portland Memorial began as the first crematory west of the Mississippi River – The Portland Cremation Association.
+The cornerstone was placed February 5, 1901, in the still-existing historic chapel structure.
+Today, Wilhelm’s Portland Memorial offers 8 stories and approximately 7 miles of corridors of carefully preserved architecture and elegance.
+Our mausoleum spans 2.5 city blocks, and is the largest on the west coast.
+The Portland Memorial Mausoleum has over 30 pieces of antique stained-glass art that were designed, constructed, and installed by the famed Povey Brothers and Gerlich, as well as Louis C. Tiffany.
+Our mausoleum also has a vast collection of larger than life marble statuary, hand carved from Carrara marble at the Taverelli Studios in Italy.
+The marble fronts that cover most of the walls in the mausoleum have been created over the last 90 years, and are sourced from 5 different continents.
+Our most famous statue is a breathtaking exact replica of Michelangelo’s “La Pieta,” created from marble sourced from the same quarry as Michelangelo used so many centuries ago.
+Our “La Pieta” weighs close to 7,000 lbs. and was put in place by crane in 1969.

-The more than 100-year-old vision of the local citizens who started Portland Memorial is still alive in the majestic walkways of granite and marble and the many peaceful areas within the mausoleum serving as a final resting place for thousands of Oregonians.
-Take a virtual tour or join us for community events and learn the legacy of Wilhelm’s’ Portland Memorial Mausoleum.
+The more than 100-year-old vision of our local citizens who started Portland Memorial is still alive in the majestic walkways of granite and marble, and in the many peaceful areas within the mausoleum serving as a final resting place for thousands of Oregonians.
+Stop by for a guided historical tour, given free to the public every Wednesday and Friday at 3pm sharp.
+You can also join us for community events listed on our Facebook page, and learn the legacy of Wilhelm’s’ Portland Memorial Mausoleum.

 Our Staff’s Dedication to Respectful Care